The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 high levels of calcium in your blood.

-Estradiol and levonorgestrel can pass into breast milk.
-This medication may slow breast milk production.
-Do not use if you are breast-feeding a baby.
+Estradiol and levonorgestrel can slow breast milk production.
+Tell your doctor if you are breast-feeding.

 How should I use estradiol and levonorgestrel?